The sheaves--spectrum adjunction: Introduction

 \begin{remark} \Cref{main} (or \cref{main_sp}) is also useful to see the failure of a certain Tannaka-type reconstruction statement.
-For example, the nontriviality of \(\Sm(\Cat{Sp})\) implies that \cref{e:shv_sp} is not fully faithful.
+For example, the nontriviality of \(\Sm(\Cat{Sp})\) shows that \cref{e:shv_sp} fails to be fully faithful.
 We can see this more concretely: Let \(S\) denote the Sierpiński space, i.e., the spectrum of a discrete valuation ring.
 Then \(\Shv(S;\Cat{Sp})\) can be identified with \(\Fun(\Delta^1,\Cat{Sp})\) with the pointwise symmetric monoidal structure.
 Then \(\Fun(\Delta^1,\Cat{Sp})\to\Cat{Sp}\) given by

 refines to a symmetric monoidal functor, but it does not come from any locale map \({*}\to S\).